gomorpheus/morpheus-docs/getting_started/guides/aws_guide.rst

 First, we'll specify the group to provision into which determines the clouds available.
 If you've followed this guide to this point, you should at least have a group that houses all of your clouds which you can select here.
 This will allow us to select the AWS cloud from the "CLOUD" dropdown menu.
 Provide a unique name to this instance and then click "NEXT"

 From the "CONFIGURE" tab, we're presented with a number of options.
-The options are cloud and layout-specific, more generalized information on creating instances and available options is `here <https://docs.morpheusdata.com/en/4.1.1/getting_started/agent/morpheus_agent.html#morpheus-agent>`_.
+The options are cloud and layout-specific, more generalized information on creating instances and available options is :ref:`Morpheus Agent`.
 For our purposes, we'll select the following options:

 - **LAYOUT**: Includes options such as the base OS, custom layouts will also be here when available